Aliases for ACE Gene

 ACE (Angiotensin I Converting Enzyme) is a Protein Coding gene.
-Diseases associated with ACE include Renal Tubular Dysgenesis and Microvascular Complications Of Diabetes 3.
-Among its related pathways are Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics and A-beta Pathways: Plaque Formation and APP Metabolism.
-GO annotations related to this gene include actin binding and drug binding.
+Diseases associated with ACE include Microvascular Complications Of Diabetes 3 and Renal Tubular Dysgenesis.
+Among its related pathways are Transcription_CREM signaling in testis and Dilated cardiomyopathy (DCM).
+Gene Ontology (GO) annotations related to this gene include actin binding and drug binding.
 An important paralog of this gene is ENSG00000264813.

 UniProtKB/Swiss-Prot for ACE Gene